The Ford F250 diesel was too good of a deal to pass up.

 Bored with my small talk, the goon squad went into the gas station.
 Phew.

-I asked to see the truck’s title.
+I asked to see the F250’s title.
 “What do you need that for?
 You haven’t paid.”

 Nothing like tension over a simple question.
 I explained I’ve had sellers not realize their VIN was incorrectly entered and I wanted to double check against the car VIN to prevent any DMV issues.
 While true, that’s not why I wanted the title.